48 Code Analysis

 ).
 The aa

 command belongs to the family of auto analysis commands and performs only the most basic auto analysis steps.
-In rizin there are many different types of auto analysis commands with a different analysis depth, including partial emulation: aa
+In Rizin there are many different types of auto analysis commands with a different analysis depth, including partial emulation: aa

 , aaa